adrianjhpc/scriptsandtools/PlacementAndBinding/README.md

 xthi-openmp-only implements OpenMP functionality, enabling thread binding to be investigated.

 To build the executables simply type `make`.
-You may need to modify the `Makefile` to change the compilers (`CC` and `MPICC`) to reference appropriate compilers for you system.
+You may need to modify the `Makefile` to change the compilers (`CC` and `MPICC`) to reference appropriate compilers for your system.